Dorset Marquee Wedding Photography

 Bring wellies and have a Tractor on standby with a tow rope for the sports cars!

-Enjoy Dorset’s Finest Gardens
+Enjoy The Finest Gardens in Dorset

 Some couples may fall in love with an unspoiled bit of Dorset countryside on farmland.
 Others may want to enjoy a historical house or castle landmark which may not be suitable for weddings.
 Pitching your versatile tent means more possibilities are available to you.